taviso/ctypes.sh/README.md

 `sudo yum install elfutils-devel dnf-utils`

-Now you can use the `debuginfo-install` command to install debugging symbols for automatic structure support, you should probably at least do this:
+Now you can use the `debuginfo-install` command to install debugging symbols for automatic structure support.

-`sudo debuginfo-install glibc`

 ### Ubuntu